 Gina has played her part in growing the Tasmanian tourism scene for almost 18 years.
 She has served as a director of ITOT (Independent Tourism Operators of Tasmania).
 She has also held many roles with Bed and Breakfast and Boutique Accommodation of Tasmania and its forerunners.
 Gina is about to retire as a director of Bed & Breakfast Farmstay Accommodation Australia.

 Not one to rest on her laurels, Gina will soon take up a position with local group: Bridport Innovations.
 And of course she has kindly agreed to write articles for Think Tasmania in her spare time!
 It must be said that Gina Scott is always ready to lend a helping hand to other operators who seek advice.
 Her extensive local knowledge has helped many tourists plan interesting itineraries for their Tasmanian holiday.

 Sharing the Secrets: North East Tasmania

 While getting out and about is sometimes difficult when self employed, Gina has a tremendous wealth of local knowledge.
 She is interested in Tasmanian heritage, its people and places.
 She hopes to bring you some unique stories about her local region and the people that make it even more intriguing.

 Did you know there was a Tasmanian Tiger in Bridport?
 And did you know you can see whales off Bridport during September and October?
-See, I told you there were things you overlooked during your last visit, says Gina Scott.
-Who are we to argue?
+See, I told you there were things you overlooked during your last visit ~ Gina Scott.

 If you’re in the north east of Tasmania, Gina would love you to visit Platypus Park Country Retreat in Bridport and say g’day!
 She’s always ready to listen to your story; loves a glass of Tassie wine and can’t resist the brilliance of local cheese.
 Who knows, you might even see the resident Sea Eagle or a platypus if you stay a little longer.